nahumfarchi/nahumfarchi.github.io/generative/DIY-ringers.md

 <img src="img/ring.png" max-width="100%">

 And we're done!
-You can find all of the code [here](https://github.com/nahumfarchi/nahumfarchi.github.io/blob/main/generative/DIY-ringers.ts).
+You can find the full source code [here](https://github.com/nahumfarchi/nahumfarchi.github.io/blob/main/generative/DIY-ringers.ts).
 The original piece obviously has a lot more nuance to it, but this is the basic idea (or my interpretation of it anyway).
-Note that we'll not always be able to close the ring.
-Here's an example:
+Note that we'll not always be able to close the ring, for example:

 <img src="img/open-ring.png" max-width="100%">